mk-fg/tails-offline-docs-bundle-builder-dockerfile/README.rst

 Longer Description
 ------------------

-Tails is a portable linux distribution, packed with nice tools for private and relatively censorship-resistant internet access, that is easy to drop onto a USB stick and use with any arbitrary PC one might come across.
+Tails is a portable desktop linux distribution, packed with nice tools for private and relatively censorship-resistant internet access, that is easy to drop onto a USB stick and use with any arbitrary PC or laptop that one might come across.

 Being a specialized OS like that, it incorporates many design decisions - starting from being portable to avoid possibility of storing persistent logs/data - which might not be obvious and need some documentation to understand and use correctly.

-Which is why it has a good documentation on its website (see e.g. its `Design Documents`_), but that creates a chicken-and-egg problem wrt accessing it, if one might need it to the site properly, which is easily addressed by packing all that documentation into an offline directory, where it can be read using any bootable OS with a browser (including Tails itself of course).
+Which is why it has good documentation on its website (see e.g. its `Design Documents`_), and also available in the running Tails distribution (under Documentation option in the main menu), which can be useful in offline form as well, as a directory of html files (accessible via any browser/device), and that's what script in this repository puts together.

-Using Dockerfile allows for an easy one-command self-contained and highly-reproducible build process, without needing to install anything except for docker tools on the host (running any OS supported by docker) where this documentation bundle will be produced.
+Using Dockerfile allows for an easy one-command self-contained and highly-reproducible build process, without needing to install anything except for docker tools on the host (running any OS supported by docker), where this documentation bundle will be produced.

+Alternative can be to `follow official guidelines for how to do it on debian`_, or copy documentation directory from e.g. Tails running in a local VM.

-Some parts of the documentation link to other online resources, but these are usually not specific to Tails and its quirks, so are out of scope here.
+Some parts of the docs link to other online resources, but these are usually not specific to Tails and its quirks, so are out of scope here.
-If some limited subset of these is needed for offline use, can recommend `SingleFile browser extension`_ which can easily save those with all embedded content into a single self-contained HTML file.
+If some limited subset of them is also needed for offline use, can recommend `SingleFile browser extension`_ that easily saves those with all embedded content into a single self-contained HTML file with one click.

 .. _Design Documents: https://tails.boum.org/contribute/design/
+.. _follow official guidelines for how to do it on debian: https://tails.boum.org/contribute/build/website/
 .. _SingleFile browser extension: https://github.com/gildas-lormeau/SingleFile